pr0toshi/rateLimit/README.md

 For a version with optional whitelist enabled for addresses to not be rate limited use rateLimitWhitelist.sol.

 **Set authAddress in constructor or in an init fn!**

+authAddress - Used to whitelist addresses to not be rate limited whitelisted[address] - Used to allow addresses as msg.senders to not be rate limited for the transfer.
+Use with caution. uint8 to allow for updates later to allow for dynamic limits and limits based on address.